gracelang/language/standardPrelude/standard.md

 title: |
     The Grace Standard Dialect\
-    Draft Specification Version 0.7.7
+    Draft Specification Version 0.7.8
 ...

 # Introduction

-This is a specification of the standard dialect of Grace, called `standardGrace`.
+This is a specification of the standard dialect of Grace, called _standardGrace_.
-Grace programs run in this dialect unless they nominate a different dialect via the  'dialect' statement.
+Grace programs run in this dialect unless they nominate a different dialect using a `dialect` statement.
-The Standard dialect  provides a range of methods and types and libraries for general purpose programming..
+The _standardGrace_ dialect  provides a range of methods, objects and types for general purpose programming.

-This specification is notably incomplete, and everything is subject to change.
+This specification is incomplete, and everything is subject to change.

 # Control Structures

 ## Conditional

-Grace includes a conventional `if`…`then`
-…`else` conditional, as illustrated here:
+Standard Grace includes a conventional `if`…`then` …`else` conditional, as illustrated here:

 ```